 To give an example we had Glenn Stein, the acclaimed polar historian, giving talks about polar exploration and leading tours to research bases.

-There was Boris Welsh, the expedition leader who had worked as a captain of the highest level in the US Coast Guard before dedicating his life to the polar regions.
-He was in char
+There was Boris Wise, the expedition leader who had worked as a captain of the highest level in the US Coast Guard before dedicating his life to the polar regions.
+He was the person in charge of all logistics once the route had been confirmed by the ship’s captain.
+The landings, activities, safety and itinerary was all under his capable hands.

-Mark, who was in charge of our sea kayaking, was once a world champion in open canoe.
+Mark, who ran the sea kayaking, was once a world champion in open canoe.
 Simon, the ornithologist (bird specialist) is world-renowned for his penguin research.

 What makes all this even more amazing is that this kind of calibre of crew is standard on all One Ocean Expeditions.